We build Custom Architectural Models

 Some cities and homeowners‘ associations require an architectural scale model before they will approve a project.
 A model allows the association or city to view the home or other structure and ensure that it will be cohesive with the neighborhood and surrounding developments.

 An architectural model is an excellent way to attract investors, sponsors and donors in a fundraising effort.
-A model communicates what an individual or company will be investing in than a model.
-Models can be put on display during fundraising events, during presentations, and once the project is underway to bring the awareness.
+A 3D model communicates what an individual or company will be investing in better than a 2D image.
+Models can be put on display during fundraising events or presentations and can also be used to garner even greater attention once the project is underway.

 Designers will often create concepts that shape the future of architecture.
 While these designs aren‘t actually constructed, they can be modeled and displayed to inspire others to dream about the possibilities.
 3D physical models are a good way to display building concepts that can‘t be constructed using today‘s technologies, but that might be possible in the future.